-This evidence-based guidance on institutional change draws from social-science literature and real-world experience.
-Although it focuses on meeting the requirements of E.O.
-13514, Federal agencies can use the institutional change process to meet any sustainability or energy efficiency goals.
+The evidence-based guidance about institutional change in this website section draws from social-science literature and real-world experience.
+Although it focuses on meeting the requirements of Executive Order 13514, Federal agencies can use the institutional change process to meet any sustainability or energy-efficiency goals.

-For establishing sustainability in an organization, the institutional change process includes four key steps.
-Click on a step to learn more about it.
+For establishing sustainability in an organization, the institutional change process includes five key steps.
+Click on a step below to learn more about it.

 - Step 1